epiphany-platform/CommonDataLayer/CDL.Tests/README.md

 | CDL_SCHEMA_REGISTRY_DESTINATION | cdl.document.1.data |

 Before you start, you have to have latest proto files.
 Test solution requires proto files in 'proto' folder.
 To do that you can create symlink
-'''ln -s ../crates/rpc/proto .'''
+'ln -s ../crates/rpc/proto .'

 ## Launch tests
-If you use sources '''dotnet test'''
+If you use sources 'dotnet test'
-If you use build artifacts. '''dotnet vstest CDL.Tests.dll''' Also you can use '''build.sh''', to build app and create docker image.
+If you use build artifacts. 'dotnet vstest CDL.Tests.dll' Also you can use 'build.sh', to build app and create docker image.
 Then you have to run container to lunch the tests.

 ## Contributions
 [net5]: https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0